 Show the “after” photo.
 Prospects and customers are attracted to your product or service because of the transformation it delivers.
 They buy the result — not the process by which you deliver the result.

 - Avoid showing your customer in their “before” state.
 Don’t show the hungry person — show them once they’re satisfied!

 - Avoid showing unhappy or angry people.
 Remember, the best images sell the transformation — show what that evolution looks like once it’s done.

 - Avoid showing messy spaces or “before” type photos.
 There’s a place for “before and after” photos … but in the immediate environment of an inbox, you’re safer sticking to the “after” image.

 Don’t chop off heads.
 Human beings are hard-wired to respond to faces — they signal what humans are feeling!
 Scroll past images that show everything-but-the-face.
 Keep looking until you find a photo with a happy/satisfied expression that communicates a feeling.

 Avoid photos that are too busy.
 Remember, people are “reading” your image to extract meaning.
 If you have a choice between a visually busy photo or a simple one, choose the simple one.

-TIP 3: Find an image editing platform to learn and love
+Step 3: Find an image editing platform to learn and love

 Back in the “old days,” (like, fifteen years ago), you had to be a professional designer with access to expensive tools like Adobe Photoshop if you wanted to edit images yourself.